Jamaal Fudge

-Fudge has also played for the Atlanta Falcons.

-Early years
+Early life

 Fudge attended Edward H. White High School in Jacksonville, Florida.
 He along with Dee Webb were elected to Ed White's Sports Wall of Fame in the same year.

 Professional career

 Jacksonville Jaguars

 Fudge was signed by the Jacksonville Jaguars as an undrafted free agent in 2006.
 He was cut by the Jaguars in training camp 2008.

 Atlanta Falcons

 Fudge was signed by the Atlanta Falcons after he was cut by the Jacksonville Jaguars.
 He was waived on September 7, 2009, after spending the 2008 season with Atlanta.
 He was re-signed on October 20, when Brian Williams was placed on injured reserve.

 Saskatchewan Roughriders

 In October 2011, Fudge signed with the Saskatchewan Roughriders to the team's practice roster.

 Jacksonville Sharks

 Fudge signed with the Jacksonville Sharks for the 2013 season.

 Coaching career

-Fudge continues to coach in the greater Jacksonville area using the private coaching service, CoachUp.
+Fudge continues to coach in the greater Jacksonville area as the head coach of football for North Florida Educational Institute.